shyd/google-photos/REST/PhotoFrame/README.md

 ```

 ## Frame Alignment Settings
 To change image alignment of a specific photo, put in into the Google Photos description as json with CSS settings like `{"photoFrame":{"vertical":"bottom"}}`,  `{"photoFrame":{"horizontal":"left"}}` or activate blurred backdrop for portrait or panorama photos with `{"photoFrame":{"size":"contain"}}`.
+Blurred backdrop is active by default for square or portait pictures now.
 Possible fields are:

 ```